 The degree plan is an official document prepared in the office of the student's academic dean.
 It lists all courses completed, courses not completed, proficiency examinations and all other requirements for a particular degree sought.
 A student should have a degree plan prepared no later than the beginning of the junior year.
-See also the entries for Major at http://dallas.unt.edu/academics/university-college.
+See also the entries for Major at this resource page by clicking HERE.
 Information regarding Double Major and Minor information is also listed in this section.